 Described by Pantone as “Lively.
 Radiant.
 Lush… A color of elegance and beauty that enhances our sense of well-being, balance and harmony,” Emerald Green features all of the characteristics of beautifully maintained plant life.
 Plants signify well-being in their color as well as the physical and psychological benefits they offer humans.

 Study after study has pointed to the connection between office plants and workplace environments with lower employee stress levels and absentee rates.
-The indescribable sensation you receive when you go for a walk at the park on a pristine day are reflected in nature and plants.
-Be it a Aglaonema Green Lady or paint on a wall, the sight of Emerald Green is comforting and reminds us of our connection to the natural world.
+The indescribable sensation you receive when you go for a walk at the park on a pristine day is reflected in nature and plants.
+Be it an Aglaonema Green Lady or paint on a wall, the sight of Emerald Green is comforting and reminds us of our connection to the natural world.

 With March upon us and St. Patrick’s Day on tap, there’s no better time than now to celebrate the year’s featured color.

 Visit our indoor plant catalog to get ideas on which plant species to use in 2013.